 - Remove filter screens from faucet spouts and eliminate any accumulated debris.
-A debris build-up can cause the water pump to cycle excessively. - Check and clean the freshwater system strainer (located on the intake line near the pump) at least annually. - Test each bilge pump's float switch by holding two fingers over the raised circular areas of the switch for approximately 10 seconds to activate the pump. - Remove the lid on the shower sump assembly, installed in the aft storage space under the ski locker sole, periodically.
-Clean debris from the sump and flush with clean water.
-Activate the float switch to test the pump.
-Spray the pumps and metal components with a metal protector periodically.
+A debris build-up can cause the water pump to cycle excessively. - Check and clean the freshwater system strainer (located on the intake line near the pump) at least annually. - Test each bilge pump's float switch by holding two fingers over the raised circular areas of the switch for approximately 10 seconds to activate the pump.

-- Add a commercially available potable water conditioner to the water tank(s) to keep it fresh. - Make sure the FRESH WATER PUMP breaker on the DC distribution panel is switched OFF when leaving the boat unattended or when not in use. - Change the freshwater filter, installed behind the head compartment sink access panel, annually.
+- Add a commercially available potable water conditioner to the water tank(s) to keep it fresh. - Make sure the FRESH WATER PUMP breaker on the DC distribution panel is switched OFF when leaving the boat unattended or when not in use. - Change the freshwater filter annually.